pfink/nuimo-openhab-python/README.md

 ## Usage

 Swipe up and down to navigate between the items.
 Swipe left and right to switch in our out of a group.
 Using the "turning knob" will always send Dimmer commands (from 0 to 100) - this can only work, if the item you bound holds a dimmer state (Number from 0 to 100).
-Other gestures will trigger OpenHab commands as configured within the *config.yml*.
+Other gestures will trigger openHAB commands as configured within the *config.yml*.

 ## Roadmap